Samsung Galaxy Book4 360 15.6 vs Lenovo IdeaPad Flex 5 14" 2-in-1

 Which one is better?

-The Samsung Galaxy Book4 360 15.6 is the better buy for most people - its vibrant 15.6" Super AMOLED display crushes the Lenovo IdeaPad Flex 5 14" 2-in-1.
-That said, grab the Lenovo if you prefer a lighter option with a more compact design - it's lighter.
+The Samsung Galaxy Book4 360 15.6 is the better buy for most people - its vibrant 15.6" display crushes the Lenovo IdeaPad Flex 5's smaller screen.

 Who should buy each?

-Choose the Samsung Galaxy Book4 360 15.6 if: you want a stunning display for photo editing, need a powerful all-day battery, or prefer a larger touchscreen for creative work.
-(15.6" display, 51.50 oz weight)
+Choose the Samsung Galaxy Book4 360 15.6 if: you want a stunning 15.6" AMOLED display, need longer battery life for all-day use, or appreciate a larger screen for multitasking.

 Conclusion